Office of the Secretary of Transportation, DOT.

 Start Supplemental Information

-The FY 2019 BUILD Transportation grant program will make awards to surface transportation infrastructure projects that will have a significant impact throughout the country.
-Each section of this notice contains information and instructions relevant to the application process for these BUILD Transportation grants, and all applicants should read this notice in its entirety so that they have the information they need to submit eligible and competitive applications.
-For this round of BUILD Transportation grants, the maximum grant award is $25 million, and no more than $90 million can be awarded to a single State, as specified in the FY 2019 Appropriations Act.
-Per statute, the FY 2019 selection criteria are the same as under the FY 2017 TIGER program, although the description for each criterion has been updated.
-For FY 2019 BUILD Transportation grants, the definitions of urban and rural areas differ from previous rounds.
+Each section of this notice contains information and instructions relevant to Start Printed Page 10812the application process for these BUILD Transportation grants, and all applicants should read this notice in its entirety so that they have the information they need to submit eligible and competitive applications.
+The definitions of urban and rural areas are consistent with the FY 2019 BUILD Transportation grant definitions, which differed from previous rounds.
 Additionally, not more than 50 percent of funds will be awarded to projects located in urban and rural areas, respectively.
+In addition to capital awards, DOT will award at least $15 million for eligible planning and preconstruction activities that do not result in construction of a capital project.

 Table of Contents